peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 # Detailed Status Assertions

-Status assertions can be complex, and are not limited to simple boolean information.
+Status Assertions can introduce a more accurate level of detail, and therefore not necessarly limited to simple boolean information.
-This enables verifier policies to be conditioned on the presence of secured information, instead of the absence of information.
+This enables Verifier policies to be conditioned on the presence of secured information, instead of the absence of information.
-This section proposes syntax to support complex assertions.
+This section proposes syntax to support detailed assertions.
 The `credential_status_validity` claim MUST be present and be either `true` or `false`.
 The `credential_status` claim MAY be present and if present MUST be an object.
-The semantics of the claims within the `credential_status` object are determined by the issuer.
+The semantics of the claims within the `credential_status` object are determined by the Credential Issuer.

 An example of a boolean status is: